3 Customer Engagement Models to Increase Customer Success

 - A bug on your website (404 or a JS error)

 - Misleading advertisement

-Lifetime value is a metric to understand on average how much your customers are paying for your businesses.
+Lifetime value is a metric to understand how much your existing customers are paying on average.

 If a customer stays 18 months as a subscriber and pays $100 each month, their lifetime value will be 1800 for your SaaS.